secretstartups/handbook/brand-and-product-marketing/brand/merchandise-handling/index.html.md

 ---
 layout: handbook-page-toc
 title: "GitLab swag program"
-description: "This page outlines ways to request swag."
+description: "This page outlines the swag program at GitLab."
 ---

 ## On this page